Your New ID

 Lest you think I am speaking just of going to heaven, I am not.
 I’m thinking more broadly—moving forward with Jesus, embracing all He has for you in this life.
 In the big scheme of things, you won’t be here long.
 Psalm 144:4 describes the brevity of our time here: Man is like a mere breath; his days are like a passing shadow.

 Having passed the first half of life and then some, I am much more aware of time’s unceasing march.
 I now hear a drumbeat different than that of the world.
 Can you hear it?
-I want to encourage you to listen for it, too—despite your stage in life.
+I want to encourage you to listen for it, too—regardless of your stage of life.

 For believers, eternal life has already started.
 Yes, you’ll eventually exit your body, but your spirit, the real you, is already joined to Christ (1 Corinthians 6:17).
 You have a new nature and are no longer of this world (2 Corinthians 5:17, John 15:19).
 You’re part of an army that’s been commissioned to continue what Jesus started on earth—loving people, spreading the gospel, destroying the works of the devil, being led by the Spirit, and bringing His life wherever you go.